cucapra/fodlam/README.md

 To specify a DNN, create a JSON file containing a dictionary with a single key, `layers`, that maps to a list of strings naming layers.
 You can see examples in `config/`.

-Run the model by piping in a configuration file, like this:
+Run FODLAM by piping in a configuration file, like this:

     $ python3 fodlam.py < config/vgg16.json
+    {
+      "energy": 1.016350071803841,
+      "latency": 4.309474388888889
+    }

 The results are printed as JSON to stdout.
-The results consist of total energy in joules and total latency in seconds.
+The output consists of total energy in joules and total latency in seconds.

 How it Works